 Which kitbag will be best for you and your diabetes?
 We’ve got big ones, small ones, you name it, we have it!
 Choose from the Classic, the Slim, the Roll-up, the Bottle Bank or the Pen Pack.
 For more details, use the drop-down menu at the top of the screen, or go to our shop (click on the box on the right).

-Fits two insulin pens — so you can carry your long-acting and short-acting with you (plus spare needles and cartridges).
+The Classic fits two insulin pens — so you can carry your long-acting and short-acting with you (plus spare needles and cartridges).
 Also has room for all blood testing equipment.
 Great for keeping everything for 24-hour control in one place, super for over-night stays or weekends away.

 The Slim: Fits all blood testing equipment (lancing device, pot of sensors, blood test meter) as well as one injection pen (plus spare needles and cartridges).
 There is a version of the Slim which is designed for children and young adults, which they can personalise, so if they’re into Britney or Brad, it’s easy to keep up to date by changing the pictures on the cover.

-Our biggest bag, this is for people who use a lot of kit, or have several types of insulin to use.
+The Roll-up: Our biggest bag, this is for people who use a lot of kit, or have several types of insulin to use.
 Also excellent for pump users with all that chunky kit to carry about.
 Good for longer trips for those who use insulin pens or bottles and syringes.

 The Pen Pack: This addresses the fact that most people on insulin in the UK use insulin pens for insulin delivery.
 Nearly all of these are using one long-acting and one short-acting insulin.
 For a 24-hour period they need two pens (and spare needles and cartridges).
 The Pen Pack holds two insulin pens plus has a little zipped pocket that can hold 5 pre-packed needles and two insulin cartridges.
 Made of black leather, the pack is small and can fit in any bag or carrier.
 It is professional in appearance and does not look medical.